AdvancedComputingLabs/DataServeDB/DataServeDB/Docs/dataservedb-specification.md

                 * When there are users with same name in mutiple databases, main hashtable should combine with userauthobject pointers hashtable.
                 * Database level username cannot have global userauthobject; it is to avoid conflicts.
 If there exist a same username with global object it should error with conflict when attaching the database.
                 * Implementation and optimization details are left to the implementator.
+        * Authentication requires object to know if authentication data was sent over secure connection and type of secure connection.
+This way some operations that needs secure connection can be forced to be done on secure connection and they can limit the type of secure like minimum version of ssl to add furture security to the communication.